minhtridn2001/usb-camera/README.md

 # usb-camera
-Implement usb camera in C#
+My previous project that implement usb camera in C#
+A dialog that displays a live image and also has a button that when pressed will save an image from the camera to a file.